Plan a Visit

 The Museum is located in the heart of Huntingdon town centre, just off the historic town square, across from the Town Hall and All Saints' Church.
 Please see the map for our location.

 The closest car park is on St. Germain Street, just behind the Museum – please see the Huntingdon First map for its location.
 Huntingdon is just off the main A1/A14 junction and is midway between Cambridge and Peterborough by road.
+The multi-story car park by Sainsbury's has electric car charging points on the first floor for those using an electric vehicle.

 We are less than 10 minutes’ walk from Huntingdon Railway Station, which is on the main East Coast rail line.
 There are regular services from Peterborough (14 minutes by train) and London King’s Cross (55 minutes by train).
 For train times please visit National Rail Enquiries.